Interview with Timea by the charming Cristina Lloyd from The Bite Magazine. (thebitemag.com)

 Many artists find inspiration in the most unconventional creations of nature such as a decaying autumn leaf with its filigree skeleton structure or a tangled spider’s web.
 Since 2002, contemporary ceramics designer Timea Sido has been intricately handcrafting stylish and beautifully designed ceramic objects inspired by a tangled web.
 The layering of delicate white earthenware clay is created in a controlled yet random way to construct a three-dimensional filigree surface.

-“I am captivated by symmetry and fine detailing, so everything I design and make have these elements in abundance.
-Each piece has to be luxurious and visually ornate as well as having function, even if the function is only to look beautiful on a shelf.”
+“I am captivated by symmetry and fine detailing, so everything I design and make has these elements in abundance”, Timea explained.
+“Each piece has to be luxurious and visually ornate as well as having a function, even if the function is only to look beautiful on a shelf”.

 Sign up to our mailing List for special offers and updates.